 SCAG Limited English Proficiency Outreach Plan

-A full copy of SCAG's outreach plan for individuals with Limited English Proficiency (LEP) can be found in SCAG's LEP Plan document.
+A full copy of SCAG's outreach plan for individuals with Limited English Proficiency (LEP) can be found in SCAG's LAP Plan document.
 Key elements of this plan include:

 - Spanish speaking translators available upon request for meetings and workshops.